jpcozens/2D-Particle-Engine/docs/OVERVIEW.md

 | base-GUI | The interaction options for the base-particle submodule.
 Includes changing individual and overall particle velocities and positions |
 | drag-GUI | The interaction options for the drag-particle submodule.
 Includes changing individual and overall particle gravity and air resistance modifiers |
 | collision-GUI | The interaction options for the object-collisions-particle and particle-collisions-particle submodules.
 Includes placing and removing objects from the demo, as well as disabling collisions for particle-particle or object-particle |

 ---

+## Testing

+> [!NOTE]
+> Test IDs for unit and integration tests are unique to each class.

+Testing within this project consists of three different kinds of tests:
+* Unit tests: denoted by UT-XXX, where XXX is the ID associated with the test.
+These are summarised within documentation for individual classes.
+* Integration tests: denoted by IT-XXX, where XXX is the ID associated with the test.
+These are summarised within documentation for individual classes.
+* Non-functional requirement tests: non-functional requirements are documented for each module.

+Tests take place within the [tests directory](/tests/).

+Unit tests **MUST PASS** when updating a class.
+Integration tests **MUST PASS** before merging changes to affected modules/sub-modules.
+Test Non-functional requirements regularly to ensure project is sufficiently optimised.

+---